Lipstick (1976 film): Reception

-Lipstick holds a 20% rating at Rotten Tomatoes based upon 10 reviews.
-Rotten Tomatoes says the film "is a cheap exploitation film pretending to make a social statement about rape and revenge."
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 18% based on 11 reviews, with an average rating of 4.8/10.

 Lipstick was met with negative critical reception upon release, with much of the criticism focused around the film's treatment of rape, which was perceived as purely exploitative.
 Roger Ebert called it "a nasty little item masquerading as a bold statement on the crime of rape.
 The statement would seem a little bolder if the movie didn't linger in violent and graphic detail over the rape itself, and then handle the vengeance almost as an afterthought."
-The New York Times remarked the film's glamorous photography, but said it was "anti-intellectual in the ways that B movies always have been."
+However, Ebert did single out the performance of Mariel Hemingway, writing that "like a veteran, she's unaffected and convincing on camera and, whether she knows it or not, she can act."
+Vincent Canby of The New York Times remarked the film's glamorous photography, but said it was "anti-intellectual in the ways that B movies always have been."

 Variety reviewed the film with a similar sentiment, declaring: "Lipstick has pretensions of being an intelligent treatment of the tragedy of female rape.
 But by the time it's over, the film has shown its true colors as just another cynical violence exploitation."

 Harlan Ellison, writing in March 1977, said: "Lipstick panders to the basest, vilest, lowest possible common denominators of urban fear and lynch logic.
 It is the sort of film that, if you see it in a ghetto theater filled with blacks, will scare the bejeezus out of you.
 The animal fury this film unleashes in an audience is terrifying to behold.
-It gives exploitation a bad name; and it has less to do with rape, which is the commercial hook on which they’ve hung the salability of this bit of putrescence, than it does with the cynicism of Joseph E. Levine, a man who probably has no trouble sleeping with a troubled conscience."
+It gives exploitation a bad name; and it has less to do with rape, which is the commercial hook on which they've hung the saleability of this bit of putrescence than it does with the cynicism of Joseph E. Levine, a man who probably has no trouble sleeping with a troubled conscience."

 Soundtrack

-The soundtrack of the film was by French singer Michel Polnareff who released the album in 1976 on Atlantic Records.
+The soundtrack to the film was by French singer Michel Polnareff who released the album in 1976 on Atlantic Records.
 The soundtrack became a disco success on its own in the United States and internationally.

 Remake

-The film inspired an Indian remake in Hindi, titled Insaaf Ka Tarazu (1980) and was remade in Turkish as İffet and Arzu.
+The film inspired an Indian remake in Hindi, titled Insaaf Ka Tarazu (1980).